grammyjs/website/site/docs/advanced/transformers.md

 bot.api.config.use((prev, method, payload) => undefined as any);
 ```

-You can also install transformer functions on the context object's API object.
+You can also install transformer functions on the context object’s API object.
 The transformer function will then only be used temporarily for the API requests that are performed on that specific context object.
 Calls to `bot.api` are left unaffected.
 Calls via context objects of concurrently running middleware are left unaffected, as well.